exploratory-io/book/ml/timeseries_clustering.md

     * DTW Barycenter Averaging
     * Soft DTW Centroids
     * Partition around Medoids
-  * Include Cluster Center Data - If set to TRUE, the output data includes the calculated cluster center time series data for each cluster.
+  * Include Cluster Center Data - If set to TRUE, the output data includes the calculated cluster center time series data (centroid) for each cluster.
   * Distance Method - Method to calculate distance between the cluster center time series (centroid) and each time series for each iteration.
     * DTW
     * DTW with L2 Norm